olivern123/dnd-course-project/01_project_formulation&requirements.md

 To address this challenge, we aim to design and implement a .NET based ESG reporting system.
 The system will allow companies to:
 - Ingest ESG data such as energy consumption, CO2 emissions or waste.
-- Calculate relevant KPIs such as emissions (Scope 1-3) or packaging
+- Calculate relevant KPIs such as emissions (Scope 1-3).
-- Store data in a structed database
+- Store data in a structed database.
--
+- Provide role-based access for different users, ensuring data contributors, managers and executives can all interact with the system according to their role
+- Visualize in Power BI for managers/decision-makers

 ## Why We Chose This Domain
 We chose ESG reporting as our domain for three main reasons: